Ministry of Education (Peru): History

 At the beginning of an independent Peru, the Education branch was known as that of "Public Instruction", and was part of a multi-pronged ministry that included the sectors of Justice, Worship (or Ecclesiastical Affairs), and Charity.
 On one occasion, it was combined with the Office of Foreign Affairs.

 Its first predecessor was the Ministry of Public Instruction, Charity, and Ecclesiastical Affairs (Ministerio de Instrucción Pública, Beneficencia y Negocios Eclesiásticos), created on February 4, 1837, during the administration of Andrés de Santa Cruz, president of the Peru–Bolivian Confederation.
 This office was the fourth ministry, along with the three traditional ministries founded in 1822: Government and Foreign Affairs, War and Navy, and Economy.

 The following day, February 5, 1837, the priest Dr. Manuel Villarán Loli was appointed the first Minister of Public Instruction.
 After the fall of the Confederation and the beginning of the Restoration period in 1839, this ministry was restored, albeit briefly.
 After the anarchy that broke out in 1842, a General Ministry was established; once constitutionality was restored in 1845, the various branches of government were reorganised.

 In 1852, the Ministry of Justice, Ecclesiastical Affairs, Education, and Charity (Ministerio de Justicia, Negocios Eclesiásticos, Instrucción y Beneficencia) was created, whose first head was the cleric Bartolomé Herrera, a conservative ideologue.
 From 1855 to 1856, the branch of Public Education was merged with the Foreign Office, thus functioning as the Ministry of Foreign Affairs and Public Education (Ministerio de Relaciones Exteriores e Instrucción Pública).

 By law of November 17, 1856, issued under the provisional government of Ramón Castilla, the Ministry of Justice, Education, and Charity (Ministerio de Justicia, Instrucción y Beneficencia) was created.
 An amendment to this law in 1862 included this ministry in the branch of worship.
 The Ministry of Justice, Worship, Charity, and Public Instruction (Ministerio de Justicia, Culto, Beneficencia e Instrucción Pública) was thus established.
 In 1896, it ceased to include the branch of charity and was renamed the Ministry of Justice, Worship, and Education (Ministerio de Justicia, Culto e Instrucción).

 On September 12, 1935, Law No. 8124, passed during the administration of General Óscar R. Benavides, created the Ministry of Public Education (Ministerio de Educación Pública), which was thus definitively separated from the Ministry of Justice and Worship.
 The first to hold the title of Minister of Public Education was General Ernesto Montagne Markholz (1935-1939).
-In 1965, it was renamed to its current anem, and in 2007 its acronym changed from MED to MINEDU.
+In 1965, it was renamed to its current name, and in 2007 its acronym changed from MED to MINEDU.